Redirect Chains Explained

 How redirect chains form, why they're bad for SEO and performance, how to detect them, and how to fix them by pointing all redirects directly to the final destination.

-This article explains how chains form, why they matter, and exactly how to eliminate them.
+For the full picture on redirect types and status codes, see our HTTP Redirect Guide.
+This article focuses on chains specifically: how they form, why they matter, and how to eliminate them.

 A single redirect is clean: